RebuildZoo/GANseries/readme.md

 - Well-converged loss may also get terrible results - sometimes the generator finds one/few examples that discriminator can't distinguish from the genuine data.
 The trouble is it always gives out these few, not creating anything new, this is called mode **collapse**.
 Usually introducing some diversity to your data helps.
 (From [stackoverflow](https://stackoverflow.com/questions/42690721/how-to-interpret-the-discriminators-loss-and-the-generators-loss-in-generative))

+## 02. InfoGAN for MNIST
+InfoGAN is a type of generative adversarial network that modifies the GAN objective to encourage it to learn interpretable and meaningful representations.
+This is done by maximizing the mutual information between a fixed small subset of the GAN’s noise variables and the observations.